 Over the last few years, I’d read and watched many books and documentaries about our food industry, food waste and food packaging waste.
 It made a big impact on how I viewed food at the grocery store.
 I realized the majority of the trash (so much plastic) Nick and I were discarding every day came from the kitchen.
 At the same time, since I was very young, I’d battled a peanut allergy and more recently new mysterious food sensitivities that I could never quite pinpoint.
 I’d spend so much time at the store pouring over every single ingredient list on every single processed, boxed or canned food item before I purchased it.
 It was exhausting.

 Zero Waste Lifestyle

 A year ago I learned about the zero waste lifestyle, and how to shop zero waste and became instantly curious.
 It meant saying ‘no’ to excess waste related to food packaging and instead, bringing your own reusable containers to shop.
-It meant buying simple, fresh and basic ingredients from the produce and bulk sections of the store and as an added bonus, it meant less mystery ingredients and less risk of a peanut allergy attack.
+It meant buying simple, fresh and basic ingredients from the produce and bulk sections of the store and as an added bonus, it meant fewer mystery ingredients and less risk of a peanut allergy attack.
 Two birds, one stone.
 Armed with empty mason jars, bulk cloth bags, a sharpie and a few large canvas totes, I started in on a bring-your-own-container shopping experiment that would eventually become a weekly habit.
 I haven’t looked back.
 Thanks, Nick, for helping carry the “jarmy” to the store each week! 😆

 Pacific Northwest Living